What Are the Tax Benefits of Solar Panels?

 What About State and Local Incentives?

-Some states have also introduced tax credits, rebates, and other incentives to encourage the growth of solar energy.
-Unfortunately, Colorado does not have a state tax credit for solar panel systems.
+Some states have also introduced tax credits, rebates, and other incentives to encourage solar adoption.
+Colorado does not offer a state tax credit for solar PV alone.
+However, the state offers a 10% tax credit when you add battery storage to a solar installation, plus sales tax and property tax exemptions on solar equipment.

-However, this does not mean that our state is lacking in support for solar.
+However, this does not mean that our state lacks solar support.
 Public utilities throughout Colorado offer incentives for customers to switch to solar, including:

 • Xcel Energy Solar*Rewards – Xcel will pay you for your contribution to the power grid in exchange for renewable energy certificates

-• Battery Connect – another Xcel Energy program, this one pays customers $1,250 when they connect a solar energy system with battery storage up to the power grid
+• Battery Connect – Denver CARe Rebate program offers a rebate of $2,750 when they connect a solar energy system with battery storage to the power grid.

 Contact REenergizeCO Today